Auto-Fix & Patches

 * **Human-in-the-loop** — by default, patches require explicit approval before a PR is created.
 You review the diff, approve it, and ZeroPath opens the PR.

 * **Both SAST and SCA** — code-level vulnerabilities get code fixes; dependency vulnerabilities get version bumps with proper lockfile updates.
+Auto-fix PRs are supported for both SAST and SCA findings, so dependency vulnerability patches follow the same review-and-merge workflow as code fixes.

 ## Requesting a Patch